 This is nothing other than a continuous substitution of maximal length $L$ on the compact, Hausdorff alphabet $\beta S$.
 This compactification makes $\iota(S) \subseteq \beta S$ a dense subspace of isolated points, as required. \end{proof}

-Note that the above construction in fact allows us to compactify any continuous substitution on a topologised alphabet which is Hausdorff but non-compact (which will contain the original alphabet as a dense subspace).
-Although the above answers our question on realising arbitrary (infinite) set substitutions with continuous, compact substitutions, it is far from ideal, since the Stone--\v{C}ech compactification is usually unwieldy.
+Note that the approach in the above proof, using the Stone--\v{C}ech compactification, allows us to compactify any continuous substitution on a topologised alphabet that is Hausdorff (which will contain the original alphabet as a dense subspace).
+Although the above answers our question on realising arbitrary (infinite) set substitutions with continuous, compact substitutions, it is far from ideal for typical examples, since the Stone--\v{C}ech compactification is usually unwieldy.
 For example, $\beta \N_0$ has cardinality $2^\mathfrak{c}$, where $\mathfrak{c}$ is the cardinality of the continuum.
-It is also non-separable.
-This rules out the substitution being primitive by Corollary \ref{COR:prim-implies-sep}.

 In practice there are often more obvious compactifications.
-As an example, the substitution $\sub\colon n \mapsto 0 \,(n+1)$ on $\N_0$ may be clearly extended to the one-point compactification, by defining $\infty \mapsto 0 \,\infty$, and it is easily checked that this is primitive; see \cite{Ferenczi,PFS:fusion-ILC}.
+For example, the substitution $\sub\colon n \mapsto 0 \ n\!+\!1$ on $\N_0$ may be clearly extended to the one-point compactification, by defining $\infty \mapsto 0 \ \infty$, and it is easily checked that this is primitive; see \cite{Ferenczi,PFS:fusion-ILC}.